Tony-Gfgg/Tony-Gfgg/README.md

 - 👋 Hi, I’m Tony Gfgg!

-- 👀 I’m a big fan of computers, anything tech related.
+- 👀 I’m a big fan of retro tech, the Wii, and just anything related to Tech.

 - 🏆My main achievements are creating a basic OS in Scratch, building a computer in Logisim, and getting 18th place in a game jam for a game about a ball-shaped chicken.